 September 16, 2007- Arrested in connection with a robbery at a Las Vegas hotel room on September 13, 2007.
 Simpson contends that he was retrieving personal items that had been stolen from him and were being sold as memorabilia.
 Police announce they have booked him on six counts of robbery, assault, burglary and conspiracy.

-November 14, 2007 - Clark County Judge Joe M. Bonaventure rules that Simpson will stand trial on charges including kidnapping, robbery and assault with a deadly weapon in the September 13, 2007, incident at a Las Vegas hotel, which could send him to prison for up to life upon conviction.
+November 14, 2007 - Clark County Judge Joe M. Bonaventure rules that Simpson will stand trial on charges including kidnapping, robbery and assault with a deadly weapon in the September 13, 2007, incident at a Las Vegas hotel.

 November 28, 2007 - Simpson pleads not guilty to charges of kidnapping, robbery and assault.